• Skip to primary navigation

 • Place the pie dish on a baking tray and then bake in the pre-heated oven for 20 minutes.

-• Remove from the oven and serve hot, with mashed potatoes and your choice of vegetables.
+• Remove from oven and serve hot with your choice of vegetables.

 Notes